 Galaxy Charts: The 1,000-Light-Year View of the Data

-This paper presents a new kind of chart, called a Galaxy Chart, which is specifically designed to display data in any type of WBS.
-A Galaxy Chart can display an entire WBS on a single sheet of paper, showing all WBS elements, relationships, costs, and even methodologies in a visual way.
-Each child cost element is “in orbit” around its parent, with its children (i.e., grandchildren) “in orbit” around their parent.
-The size of each element is directly proportional to its cost (and hence importance).
-Many insights can be gained in a single view with this information-dense chart.
-For example, when the cost element you’ve been obsessing over turns up, small and remote like Pluto, you are gently reminded to focus on the Jupiter and Saturn cost elements first!
-This paper will give an overview of the Galaxy Chart, explain how to construct it, and go over a few of the insights that can be gained from this display, insights that are typically difficult to gain without it.
-It will discuss multiple variants and present many examples.
+This article presents a new kind of chart, called a Galaxy chart, which combines the strengths of other chart types.
+A Galaxy chart displays an entire Cost Element Structure on a single sheet of paper, showing all of the elements, their relationships, and their costs in a visually appealing way.
+Each child cost element is in orbit around its parent, with its children in orbit around their parent.
+The size of each cost element is directly proportional to its magnitude.
+Galaxy charts provide many insights.
+For instance, a single Galaxy chart displays the cost element structure hierarchy, the most significant cost elements, the least significant cost elements, the descending order of cost elements, and cost elements of equal value.
+This article will give an overview of the Galaxy chart concept, explain how to construct one, and explain a few of the insights that are available from the display insights that are typically difficult to gain without using a Galaxy chart.

-Mr. Nehring is a cost analyst for Technomics, where he has been involved on many projects throughout the Department of Defense (DoD), including the Army, Navy, Coast Guard, and Marine Corps.
-Early in his career, Mr. Nehring supported the Office of Naval Research by leading a project that analyzed and assessed the schedule and staffing projections for the Navy’s Littoral Combat Ship (LCS).
-Once joining Technomics, he has provided cost support to many programs including LCS, Ohio Replacement Program, and the Offshore Patrol Cutter.
+Robert Nehring is a cost analyst for Technomics, where he has been involved on many projects throughout the Department of Defense, including the Army, Navy, Coast Guard, and Marine Corps.
+Early in his career, Mr. Nehring supported the Office of Naval Research by leading a project that analyzed and assessed the schedule and staffing projections for the Navys Littoral Combat Ship (LCS).
+Once joining Technomics, he has provided cost support to many programs, including LCS, Ohio Replacement Program, and the Offshore Patrol Cutter.
 Throughout his career, he has developed many innovative data visualization techniques, cost-related tools, and relational databases.
-In addition, he has been heavily involved in building both submarine and surface combatant performance based cost models for the Navy.
-Currently, he primarily supports the Coast Guard Offshore Patrol Cutter, the Navy’s Visibility and Management of Operating and Support Cost (VAMOSC) database, and the OSD CAPE in the Cost Assessment Productivity Project.
-Mr. Nehring holds both undergraduate and graduate degrees in Industrial and Systems Engineering from Virginia Tech and is a SCEA-Certified Cost Estimator/Analyst (CCEA).
+In addition, he has been heavily involved in building both submarine and surface combatant performance-based cost models for the Navy.
+At the 2012 SCEA/ISPA Joint Annual Conference, he won Best Overall Paper for a paper about Galaxy charts.
+Mr. Nehring holds both undergraduate and graduate degrees in Industrial and Systems Engineering from Virginia Tech and is a SCEA-Certiﬁed Cost Estimator/Analyst (CCEA).

-Ms. Kammy Mann is a cost analyst for Technomics, Inc. where she has been involved on projects throughout the Department of Defense.
-During her career she has supported the Deputy Assistant Secretary of the Army-Cost & Economics (DASA-CE), Naval Sea Systems Command (NAVSEA), Naval Surface Warfare Center Carderock, and Defense Acquisition University (DAU).
-Ms. Manns experience supporting these customers includes applied cost analysis and research, relational database maintenance, developing and enhancing an analogy model using non-recurring engineering data, and assisting with training modules on software cost estimating.
-Before joining Technomics she worked as an Industrial Engineer for Altec Industries where she provided lean manufacturing support to the crane production line and was the Director of Undergraduate Recruiting for the College of Engineering at Virginia Tech.
-Ms. Mann holds both Bachelors and Masters of Science in Industrial and Systems Engineering from Virginia Tech as well as a graduate certificate in Engineering Education and is a member of SCEA.
+Katharine Mann is a cost analyst for Technomics, Inc., where she has been involved in projects throughout the Department of Defense.
+During her career, she has supported the Deputy Assistant Secretary of the Army-Cost & Economics (DASA-CE), Naval Sea Systems Command (NAVSEA), Naval Surface Warfare Center–Carderock, and the Coast Guard and Defense Acquisition University (DAU).
+Ms. Mann’s experience supporting these customers includes applied cost analysis and research, relational database maintenance, developing and enhancing an analogy model using non-recurring engineering data, data visualization techniques, and assisting with training modules on software cost estimating.
+At the 2012 SCEA/ISPA Joint Annual Conference, she was a co-author on the Best Overall Paper about Galaxy charts.
+Ms. Mann holds both Bachelors and Masters of Science degrees in Industrial and Systems Engineering from Virginia Tech as well as a graduate certiﬁcate in Engineering Education and is a member of SCEA.

-Mr. Robert R. Jones graduated from the University of Rhode Island with a Bachelors degree in Mechanical Engineering in 1969, and he received a Masters degree in Mechanical Engineering from the Catholic University of America in 1973.
-For thirty-three years he was employed by the Navy at the NSWC Carderock Division.
-In January 2003, when he retired from the Navy, he was the Department Head of the Systems Engineering and Analysis Department.
-Since 2003, he has been a Senior Cost Analyst with Technomics, Inc. Mr. Jones has thirty years of experience in cost estimating and economic analysis of high technology military systems.
+Robert Jones graduated from the University of Rhode Island with a Bachelor’s degree in Mechanical Engineering in 1969, and he received a Master’s degree in Mechanical Engineering from the Catholic University of America in 1973.
+For 33 years he was employed by the Navy at the NSWC Carderock Division.
+Upon retirement in January 2003, he was the Department Head of the Systems Engineering and Analysis Department.
+Since 2003, he has been a Senior Cost Analyst with Technomics, Inc. He has more than 30 years of experience in life cycle cost estimating and economic analysis of high technology military systems.
 His areas of emphasis are: collecting, organizing, managing, and analyzing cost and technical databases; creating engineering build-up, parametric, and analogy-based cost models for hardware and software systems; supporting ACAT I program ofﬁces with regard to Analysis of Alternatives (AoA), Program Life Cycle Cost Estimates, Independent Cost Estimates, Earned Value Management (EVM) analysis, source selection participation, and preparation of Contractor Cost and Software Data Reporting plans.
 He made presentations to DoDCAS, DoNCAS, SCEA, and ISPA.
 At the 2012 SCEA/ISPA Joint Annual Conference, he won Best Overall Paper for a paper about Galaxy charts.